Abdul-Aziz-aiconsultant/Product-Review-Sentiment-Analyzer/README.md

 - Interactive Streamlit UI for users to upload reviews and view sentiment results

-Usage
+## Usage

-Upload a CSV file containing product reviews.
+- Upload a CSV file containing product reviews.

-The app cleans the reviews, extracts aspects, and displays sentiment scores.
+- The app cleans the reviews, extracts aspects, and displays sentiment scores.

-View sentiment summary and detailed results in the UI.
+- View sentiment summary and detailed results in the UI.

-Technologies Used
+## Technologies Used

-Python
+- Python

-pandas
+- pandas

-NLTK (Natural Language Toolkit)
+- NLTK (Natural Language Toolkit)

-TextBlob
+- extBlob
   Streamlit